JosephPB/n3jet/c++_calls/README.md

 ./single_test
 ```

+This script will print out the Python and C++ converted model results before and after standardisation for comparison.
+For this test to pass, these results should be in agreement.

 ## 3g2A example

 This example will infer on a model once trained to predict the loop squared of a $gg /to g /gamma /gamma$ process.
 Here we read in some momenta stored in the normal `double` array format `double Momenta[pspoints][legs][4]` and go through the following procedure for each phase-space point: